nivenly/website/content/en/blog/2024/2024-09-hazel-fellow-announcement.md

 her bio:

 > Any sufficiently complex system is a sociotechnical one, and so any
-> suffici```ently effective solution must be holistic in its approach and not
+> sufficiently effective solution must be holistic in its approach and not
 > neglect the core idea that–at the end of the day–humans are the ones
 > operating within these systems.